What is Sway? | 7 benefits of Sway for businesses

-With an increasingly mobile workforce, it’s vital that applications can be used by workers on whatever device they are using, wherever they are.
-Sway has been optimised for mobile devices to accommodate this and even has a range of features which allow created sways to look just as good on a phone or tablet as they do on a desktop.
+With an increasingly mobile workforce, users need applications that can be used on whatever device they’re using.
+Sway is optimised for mobile devices to accommodate this.
+It even has a range of features which allow created sways to look just as good on a phone or tablet as they do on a desktop.

-In-built mobile previews, touch screen friendly interactions and an image ‘focus point’ customiser all contribute towards making Sway a superior presentation tool, optimised for the modern, mobile age.
+In-built mobile previews, touch-screen friendly interactions and an image focus-point customiser all contribute towards making Sway a superior presentation tool.
+And one which is ideal for the modern, mobile age.

-This makes Sway ideal for sending a report to a travelling executive or for ensuring an important company announcement can be accessed by anyone at any time, regardless of the device they are using.
+This makes Sway great for sending a report to a travelling executive.
+Or for ensuring an important company announcement is accessible by anyone at any time.
+Regardless of the device they’re using.

 Ensuring a consistent visual approach is integral to having a solid brand style.
-Therefore, Sway’s in-built ability to save a created sway as a template to use for future documents is highly valuable.
-This also becomes increasingly important for partially automating the creation of recurring documents such as sales reports or newsletters.
+So, Sway’s in-built ability to save a created sway as a template to use for future documents is invaluable.
+This is also useful for semi-automating the creation of recurring documents such as sales reports or newsletters.

-Additionally, Sway comes with a massive range of pre-set layouts, plus the ability to tweak these or create a new one from scratch.
-This results in a plethora of visually unique styles which can be created to align with your brand’s identity.
+Sway has a massive range of pre-set layouts.
+Plus the ability to tweak these or create a new one from scratch.
+This lets you create a plethora of unique styles.
+Or find the perfect one to align with your brand’s identity.

 Accessible to everyone:

 Sway also has a set of free guidelines available for ensuring created sways are accessible to those with dyslexia or visual impairments.
-You can also use the Accessibility Checker to analyse the document and find issues like insufficient colour contrast – which can cause problems for those who are colour-blind or have low vision.
+You can also use the accessibility checker to analyse the document and find issues like insufficient colour contrast.
+Something which can cause problems for those who are colour-blind or have low vision.

-As well as being able to write content natively, it’s also possible to import a pre-existing document such as a Word file or a topic outline from Wikipedia into Sway.
-From there, Sway breaks the document down into its main components (a headline, titles, body text, images and tables for example) and displays it into the document.
+As well as being able to write content natively, it’s also possible to import a pre-existing document into Sway.
+This can be a something like a Word file or a topic outline from Wikipedia.

-Sway then takes this a step further, adding in a few extra touches such as text extracts to improve the visuals of the document.
-Once the document is imported it can still be edited manually, but from experimentations, Sway tends to do a good job of presenting imported content nicely.
+Sway can then takes this a step further, adding in a few extra touches.
+These additions are only cosmetic such as text extracts.
+But they vastly improve the visuals of the document.

 Accessible anywhere and shareable with anyone:

-Sway stores created sways in the cloud, which means as long as you have an Internet connection and access permission, you can access any sway you want.
-Whilst this does mean that without an Internet connection, you won’t be able to access any sways.
-For the greatly increased flexibility offered by taking the cloud approach, it’s a worthwhile trade-off.
+Sway stores created sways in the cloud.
+Meaning that you can view any sway you want as long as you’re connected to the Internet and have access permission.
+This does have the downside of meaning that whilst offline, you won’t be able to access any sways.
+But for the increased flexibility offered by a cloud approach, it’s a worthwhile trade-off.

 Sway allows users to insert content from a variety of sources to enrich their presentation.
-Flickr, Bing Images and Pickit all offer a variety of stock images or images under Creative Commons licence which can be used as backgrounds or features within the sway.
-Additionally, YouTube videos, tweets and Facebook posts can be embedded into sways, allowing for easy viewing and no need to link out of the presentation for content which is located on an online platform.
+Flickr, Bing Images and Pickit all offer a variety of images under the Creative Commons licence.
+Letting you use them freely as backgrounds or features within the sway.

-A major issue with sending a PowerPoint presentation for someone to view is that it can seem unprofessional or lack finesse, which in turn reflects poorly on your business.
+A major issue with PowerPoint presentations is that they can seem unprofessional or lack finesse.
+Which in turn reflects poorly on your business.
 Likewise, Word documents are difficult to organise and are often visually sparse.
 Sway on the other hand is built with elegant design and impressive visual performance in mind.

-Through using the premade templates and styles – or creating your own ones of these – it’s simple to create a presentation which looks good and impresses your client or manager.
+Through using the pre-made templates and styles – or creating your own – it’s simple to create a presentation which looks good and impresses your client or manager.

 How to get Sway for your business

-If you’re interested in getting Sway, it’s included freely within certain Office 365 licenses.
-If your business is yet to adopt Office 365, see our blog post on the topic to discover some of the great features you’re missing out on.
+If you’re interested in getting Sway, it’s included for free within certain Office 365 licenses.
+If your business is yet to adopt Office 365, discover some of the great features you’re missing out on.